-Class online communication tools are updated frequently to provide class-specific information and to inform parents of the activities and events at preschool.
+Class webpages are updated frequently to provide class-specific information and to inform parents of the activities and events at preschool.
 E-mail communication is regularly utilized.
 Teachers generally respond to email within 24 hours during the work week.

 PROGRESS REPORTS